 This type of functioning is also present in the parent-child relationship.
 By having invisible expectations, the parent sees that the child is wrong but lets them go hoping that the child will independently notice their mistakes and come to a resolution on their own.
 Instead of helping the child and (re)telling them immediately how to do something right, the parent will tolerate these actions to their limits and then, in frustration and disappointment that the child has failed, react aggressively.

 Understanding sheds light on a whole new way of thinking.
-“Don’t have too much of anything” and “know yourself” are two messages that often stand out as specific examples of thinking among people.
-Although the first warns of moderation, it again indicates a circumvention of the other extreme, which is undirectional.
+“Don’t have too much of anything” and “Know yourself” are two messages that often stand out as specific examples of thinking among people.
+Although the first warns of moderation, it again indicates a circumvention of the other extreme, which is unidirectional.
 But it is precisely this unidirectional way of looking at people and life that is a tendency for most of us.
-By choosing this system of action, we limit our possibilities and potentials to a minimum.
+By choosing this system of action, we limit our possibilities and potential to a minimum.

 The question is how much do you know yourself at all?

 Because if you haven’t mastered your own personality, how do you think you can function with someone else?
 A human is much more than flesh and bones.
 Our interior is a rich layer of emotions, instincts, desires, fantasies, dreams, conflicts, love, hate, and talents.